sporto/elm-tutorial/070_routing/navigation_from_list_to_edit.md

 - import for Players.Models
 - import Hop
 - `HopAction Hop.Action` this will be used for triggering a location change
-- `EditPlayer` action that will be triggered when the user hits the edit player button
+- `EditPlayer` action that will trigger when the user hits the edit player button

 ## Players List